Irish language: Phonology

 In pronunciation, Irish most closely resembles its nearest relatives, Scottish Gaelic and Manx.
 One notable feature is that consonants (except /h/) come in pairs, one "broad" (velarised, pronounced with the back of the tongue pulled back towards the soft palate) and one "slender" (palatalised, pronounced with the middle of the tongue pushed up towards the hard palate).
-While broad–slender pairs are not unique to Irish (being found, for example, in Russian), in Irish they have a grammatical function.
+While broad–slender pairs are not unique to Irish (being found, for example, in Russian and Lithuanian), in Irish they have a grammatical function.